 The practices of teaching and learning toward which such a movement works should have the following attributes.
 First, they must have transformative insight as their goal: to understand anything is to grasp what it can become in the domain of the adjacent possible.
 The analytic and synthetic capabilities of the imagination supply the basic equipment of such insight.
 Second, these capabilities cannot be acquired in a vacuum of content.
 In dealing with content, however, selective depth matters more than encyclopedic coverage.

-Third, the ideal of a "classical education' needs to be reaffirmed and reinvented,.
+Third, the ideal of a "classical education' needs to be reaffirmed and reinvented.
 Its aim was to give the student a second vision, equipping him to see with the eyes of his contemporaries but also with the eyes of another civilization: Remote in time, the civilization of the second eye had a genealogical relation to the culture of the present.
 That second look came from the Greeks and Romans for Europeans and from the Confucianist classics for the Chinese.
 The canon must be radically diversified even as the principle is upheld.

 Fourth, the social context of education must be cooperative—cooperation among students, among teachers, and among schools—by contrast to the juxtaposition of individualism and authoritarianism in traditional schooling.